José Calderón (basketball): Early life and European career

 José Calderón was born and raised in the town of Villanueva de la Serena, in Spain.
 His main inspiration for basketball came from his father, who used to play basketball for his hometown's team, Doncel La Serena.
-Calderón used to enjoy seeing his father play.
-He accompanied him to his games and practices.
-He received a proposal to play professional basketball after he won a junior team championship.
-After a discussion with his parents, Calderón decided to carry on the professional basketball tradition.
-Calderón was greatly focused on training for and playing basketball during this time in his life.
-He was surrounded by motivated teammates who put in strong effort, and pushed Calderón to work as hard as them.
+Calderón received an offer to play professional basketball after he won a junior team championship.

-After playing for Diputación Foral Alava, Calderón joined Lucentum Alicante (Spanish Second Division) in 1999, and he was able to lead his team to the ACB (Spanish First Division).
-Unfortunately, his team had to return to the second division because of fierce competition.
+After playing for Diputación Foral Alava, Calderón joined Lucentum Alicante (Spanish Second Division) in 1999, and he led his team to the ACB (Spanish First Division).
+The team had to return to the second division because of fierce competition.
 This helped Calderón adapt to the competition, and catalyzed an improvement to his game.

 In 2001, Calderón joined ACB team Fuenlabrada.
 He averaged 9.7 points, and 1.7 assists in 18.6 minutes per game, and shot 83.2% from the free throw line.
-By the end of the season, he received an opportunity to play for the Spain national team.
+By the end of the season, he joined the Spain national team.
 In 2002, he played for the senior Spain national team in the 2002 FIBA World Championship at Indianapolis, where his team ended up in fifth place.

 After the summer, Calderón signed with TAU Vitoria.
-Calderon played three seasons with Tau Vitoria, resulting in plenty of wins.
-His team became the winners of the Spanish King's Cup, and were also runners-up in both the Liga ACB (Spanish League) and the EuroLeague.
+Calderon played three seasons with Tau Vitoria.
+His team won the Spanish Basketball King's Cup, and were also runners-up in both the Liga ACB (Spanish League) and the EuroLeague.
 In 2002–03, he averaged 7.5 points, 2.4 rebounds, 1.4 assists and 1.1 steals in the EuroLeague.
 In 2003–04, he averaged 7.2 points, 1.4 rebounds, 2.0 assists, and 1.1 steals in the EuroLeague.
 In 2004–05, he averaged 11.6 points, 3.4 rebounds, 2.6 assists and 1.5 steals in the EuroLeague.